ml-jku/hyper-dti/README.md

 ## Data
 Currently supported datasets are,
 - **Lenselink**, et al. (2017) benchmark derived from [ChEMBL](https://www.ebi.ac.uk/chembl/).
-Prepared data with exact folds used is available in [data.pickle](hyper_dti/data/Lenselink/processed/data.pickle), use flag ```--data_dir hyper_dti/data``` to directly reproduce experiments on this dataset.
+Prepared data with exact folds for 10-fold cross-validation used is available in [data.pickle](hyper_dti/data/Lenselink/processed/data.pickle), use flag ```--data_dir hyper_dti/data``` to directly reproduce experiments on this dataset.
 - **Davis**, et al. (2011) benchmark supplied through [Therapeutics Data Commons](https://tdcommons.ai/multi_pred_tasks/dti/#davis).
-Exact folds are automatically generated in the supplied data module.
+Exact folds for 5-fold cross-validation are automatically generated in the supplied data module.
 - **KIBA** benchmark from Tang, et al. (2014) supplied through [Therapeutics Data Commons](https://tdcommons.ai/multi_pred_tasks/dti/#kiba).
-Exact folds are automatically generated in the supplied data module.
+Exact folds for 5-fold cross-validation are automatically generated in the supplied data module.
+- **DUD-E**, the Database of Useful Decoys: Enhanced benchmark from Mysinger, et al. (2012), available at https://dude.docking.org/.
+Prepared data with exact folds for 3-fold cross-validation, as proposed in DrugVQA (Zheng, et al., 2020), is available in [data/DUDE](hyper_dti/data/DUDE/raw/).
+Use flag ```--data_dir hyper_dti/data``` to directly reproduce experiments on this dataset.

 The HyperPCM model is specifically developed to work for few- and zero-shot inference as illustrated in the following figure.
 ![plot](figures/pcm.png)